Basir-Mohammadi/coviddata/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This is a website that tracks and show the infected and recovered patients to Covid19 aroung the globe..
+> This is a website that tracks and show the infected and recovered patients to Covid19 around the globe..

 ## Built With